wa0x6e/Cake-Resque/README.md

       Resque::enqueue('default', 'YourJobClass1', array($any, $params)); // queue it up
     }

-or you can now use the new CakePHP Shell:
+or you can use the new CakePHP Shell:

     cake resque enqueue YourJobClass1 any params